Haricharan1212/Haricharan1212.github.io/_pages/research.md

 #### Research in Online Convex Optimization

-The problem of *Online Convex Optimization (OCO)*, where a policy selects an action before observing a convex cost function, is well understood, with a regret bound of \(O(\sqrt{T})\).
+The problem of *Online Convex Optimization (OCO)*, where a policy selects an action before observing a convex cost function, is well understood, with a regret bound of O(√T).
 We study *Constrained Online Convex Optimization (COCO)*, a natural extension of OCO in which, after each action, the policy observes not only a cost function but also a constraint function.
 Since it may be impossible to satisfy the constraint at every step online, the goal is to simultaneously minimize regret while controlling the cumulative constraint violation.

-Prior work by *Vaze and Sinha* established that both regret and total constraint violation can both be bounded by \(O(\sqrt{T})\), a result that was widely believed to be optimal.
+Prior work by *Vaze and Sinha* established that both regret and total constraint violation can both be bounded by O(√T), a result that was widely believed to be optimal.
 In this work, we refute that belief and show that, in two dimensions, it is possible to achieve:
-- Regret: \(O(\sqrt{T})\)
+- Regret: O(√T)
-- Constraint violation: \(O(T^{1/3})\)
+- Constraint violation: O(T^(1/3))

 Our analysis is geometric in nature.
 At each step, we demonstrate that either the *area* or the *perimeter* of the constraint sets shown decreases.
 Since the initial region has finite area and perimeter, this process cannot continue indefinitely.
 This yields a simultaneous upper bound on both regret and constraint violation.

 1. **Breaking the $O(\sqrt{T})$ Cumulative Constraint Violation Barrier while Achieving $O(\sqrt{T})$ Static Regret in Constrained Online Convex Optimization**
    **H. Balasundaram**, Karthick Krishna Mahendran, Rahul Vaze.
    [arXiv](https://arxiv.org/abs/2603.20671)

 ---

 #### Research in Information Theory